 Hiromi Nakajima.
 With versatility as a communicator in evidence, her paintings

-and writings she betrays a decolonised psyche witness to the most ribaldest
+and writings betray a decolonised psyche witness to the most ribaldest

 of mazes in which ideas are often torn into fragments.
 Red balloons float as

-broken horse hooves ascend mountains spilling with white lava.
+broken horse hooves ascend mountains spilling with lava.

 Working in diverse media from delicate pen and ink to spray-painted